Marcella Walker McGee

 Marcella Walker McGee (July 23, 1904 – May 28, 1997) was an American librarian and social and community activist.
-Together with her husband Lewis Allen McGee, McGee helped found the one of the first interracial Unitarian churches in the United States.
+Together with her husband Lewis Allen McGee, McGee helped found one of the first interracial Unitarian churches in the United States.

 Early life and education

 The daughter of a prosperous African-American family, McGee graduated from the University of Chicago High School and planned to enter Mount Holyoke College.
 Instead, her family's financial downturn necessitated her taking two years of college courses at University of Chicago and Northwestern University and becoming a librarian.
 McGee worked as a librarian in Chicago, Illinois for 32 years and then worked for libraries at Antioch College, Humboldt College and in Pasadena, California.

 Social and community activism and religious life

 McGee's life was devoted to racial equality and social justice.
 She met Reverend Lewis Allen McGee at the Abraham Lincoln School for Social Science, which taught African-American workers about politics, economics, democracy, and citizenship.
 After marrying him in 1945, McGee worked with her husband to found the interracial but predominantly African-American Free Religious Fellowship (FRF) on South Side, Chicago.
 In 1960, she was elected to the joint Alliance of Unitarian Women and Association of Universalist Women and was involved in the reorganization that united the two into the Unitarian Universalist Women's Federation.
 McGee chaired the Federation's first continent-wide Leadership Conference.